 About the Repository

-Iowa Research Online (IRO) is a service of the University of Iowa Libraries dedicated to preserving and providing open access to the scholarly and creative work of the University.
+Iowa Research Online (IRO) (ISSN 2476-1680 (online)) is a service of the University of Iowa Libraries dedicated to preserving and providing open access to the research and creative scholarship of the University.
 University of Iowa Libraries staff works with university departments, research centers, and individual faculty to select, submit, and manage content.
 Members of the academic community are invited to contribute their completed scholarship for long-term preservation and worldwide electronic accessibility.
 Archiving content in IRO is free and allowed by many publishers.
-Faculty and researchers may also choose to create a SelectedWorks homepage to highlight this scholarship and share with colleagues.
+Faculty and researchers may also choose to create a SelectedWorks homepage to highlight this scholarship and share with colleagues (SelectedWorks guide).

 The type of content housed in IRO includes but is not limited to: